VU-SoftwareDesign/labs-2025-2026/README.md

 Example JavaFX application showing off the Observer design pattern.
 Made for the Software Design course at VU Amsterdam.

 ## Setup
+0. Make sure you have JDK25 installed (should be done already :).
 1. Clone this branch of the repository into IntelliJ IDEA.
     * You should see a branch named at the top.
     * Go to that dropdown menu, open the menu for "Remote" branches, and find `javafx-observer`.